Sorry, you need to enable JavaScript to visit this website.

 • Media production

-For more on attaining cultural and creative competences in formal education, see Youth Wiki on Education and Training Chapter 6.7 Skills for innovation.
+For more on formal learning, see Youth Wiki Education & Training, Chapter 6.7 Skills for innovation.

 Specialised training for professionals in the education, culture and youth fields